Alpes Graiae et Poeninae

-The province had two capitals, most likely since its creation: Forum Claudii Ceutronum (modern-day Aime-la-Plagne) for the Alpes Graiae, and Forum Claudii Vallensium (modern-day Martigny) for the Alpes Poeninae.
-The procurator of the province resided alternatively in one of the two chief towns.
+The Procurator of the province resided in the capital of this province: Axima, which became Forum Claudii Ceutronum (Aime-la-Plagne) or Darentasia (Moûtiers), former capitals of the Alpes Graiae.
+He was seconded by a Praefectus in Octodorum, which became Forum Claudii Vallensium (Martigny) for the Alpes Poeninae.

 Name

 The province was commonly called Alpes Graiae, Alpes Atrectianae, Alpes Graiae et Poeninae, or Alpes Atrectianae et Poeninae, as a shortened form of its full name.
-In some documents, the province is also named Alpes Poeninae et Graiae, or Alpes Poeninae.
+In some documents, the province is also named Alpes Poeninae et Graiae (provincia Alpium Graiarum et Poeninarum).

 It may have been known as the Alpes Graiae et Vallis Poenina at the time of its creation, which could have been the official form of the shortened name Alpes Graiae et Poeninae.
 From the 2nd century AD until the reign of Diocletian (284–305), it was officially known as Alpes Atrectianae et Vallis Poenina, which is attested on an inscription from the Severian period (193–235).

 According to Livy, the name Alpes Poeninae derives from an indigenous deity named Poeninus, who is attested as Poininos on local inscriptions and in the name Jupiter Poeninus.
 It survives in the modern form Pennine Alps, as does Vallis Poenina in the name Valais.
 Xavier Delamarre has proposed to similarly see a theonym *Graios (found in Herculi/Herculeio Graio) in the name Alpes Graiae.
 The name Alpes Atrectianae may derive from a local kinglet called Atrectius, just like the Alpes Cottiae are named after Cottius.
 While his existence is not attested, the cognomen appears in the name of four governors of the province from the 2nd and 3nd centuries AD.